anonymous-cucumber/cameras-scrapper/readme.md

 ```
 docker-compose exec project node console.js dump import [file_date] [part_size]
 ```
-**[file_date]** : If there is only one file in filer, this file will be imported.
+**[file_date]** : If there is only one file in folder, this file will be imported.
 If there is many files, you have to type a piece of date or datetime, to select file to import.
-**[part_size]** : How many cameras to import simultaneously
+**[part_size]** : How many cameras to import simultaneously.
+Default value: 50

 #### Remote dumping